Infiniteplaces/esoterica/README.md

 `esotericacap.com` interfaces with `Contentful` as a headless CMS.
 Updates published to `Contentful` trigger a build hook in `Netlify` similar to production deployments in Github.
 Any failures in this pipeline should be checked within the `Netlify` deploy logs.

+# Design & Style Guide

+All design documents used for this site can be found [here](https://www.dropbox.com/sh/poh5lomudzgntoa/AABuAQGZTTWWMz3bfShwAo4sa?dl=0)